 - South Carolina

 Water lettuce is easy to grow and an interesting addition to any garden, but the growth should be kept in check by removing excess plants.
-Never dispose of them in natural water bodies.
+Never dispose of water lettuce in natural water bodies.